What is YAD?

 Who staffs YAD?

-The core staff of YAD include: Me’ir Sherer, Beni Summers, Rabbi David Lerner and Rabbi Michael Fel.
+The core staff of YAD include: Me’ir Sherer, Tova Weinronk, Rabbi David Lerner, Rabbi Leora Kling Perkins, Ben Einsidler.

 What does YAD cost?

 *The cost includes both dinner and learning components of our program.
-There is an early bird registration discount of $50 through May 31, 2017!
+There is an early bird registration discount of $50!
 A $150 deposit is required at the time of registration!
-Those students attending Sunday Prozdor pay a reduced rate of $650.
-There is a reduced rate for those attending Gann Academy of $580.
-Non-members are also welcome to join the YAD community at a special rate of $995 (early bird registration of $945.)
+Those students attending Sunday Prozdor pay a reduced rate.
+There is also a reduced rate for those teens attending Gann Academy.
+Non-members are also welcome to join the YAD community at a special rate of $1,075.

 After participants register, they are sent a listing of havayot that are being offered during the year.
 Participants sign up for the havayot in which they are interested and which fit their schedule.